tbnobody/OpenDTU-docs/docs/firmware/configuration/dtu_settings.md

 !!! warning "Warning"

-    Please check your local regulations if you are allowed to send on the choosen frequency with the specified transmit power!
+    Please check your local regulations if you are allowed to send on the chosen frequency with the specified transmit power!

 [^1]: [Radio frequency](https://en.wikipedia.org/wiki/Radio_frequency){target=_blank}